VuePress EcosystemVuePress Ecosystem

 • false: disable line numbers globally.

-• 'disable': Completely disable line numbers, :line-numbers will not take effect.
+• 'disable': completely disable line numbers; :line-numbers will not take effect.

 ```ts:line-numbers

-// line-numbers is enabled
+// line-numbers are enabled

 const line2 = 'This is line 2'